-Her authors include New York Times bestselling fiction writer Ben H. Winters, author of the acclaimed novel, Underground Airlines and winner of both the Edgar Award and the Philip K. Dick Award (The Last Policeman, Countdown City, World of Trouble) and New York Times bestselling author, Dale Russakoff (The Prize: Who’s in Charge of America’s Schools), Jim Obergefell, named plaintiff in the Supreme Court marriage equality case (Obergefell v.
-Hodges), Dr. Michele Borba, award-winning educator and parenting contributor to The Today Show (author of Unselfie), New York Times bestselling authors Dr. Susan Forward, Ashley Rhodes-Courter (Three Little Words) Missy Chase Lapine (The Sneaky Chef, Sneaky Blends), Israel Meir Lau (former Chief Rabbi of Israel), breast cancer awareness crusader Geralyn Lucas (Why I Wore Lipstick, Then Came Life), Pulitzer Prize-winning journalists Debbie Cenziper, Ellen E. Schultz and Geeta Anand, classicist Philip Freeman (Julius Caesar, Alexander the Great), American Public Media host of Marketplace and Sound Money, Chris Farrell (UnRetirement), religious scholar and award-winning documentarian, Simcha Jacobovici (co-author of The Lost Gospel), among many others.
+Joëlle Delbourgo is President and Founder.
+She represents a broad range of adult nonfiction and fiction.
+Her authors include New York Times bestselling fiction writer Ben H. Winters, winner of both the Edgar Award and the Philip K. Dick Award (Underground Airlines, The Last Policeman, Golden State and the Audible Original, Inside Jobs); New York Times bestselling author, Dale Russakoff (The Prize, Jim Obergefell, named plaintiff in the Supreme Court marriage equality case (Obergefell v.
+Hodges), Debbie Cenziper (Citizen 865); Ariel Burger, author of Witness: Lessons from Elie Wiesel’s Classroom; Dr. Michele Borba, award-winning educator and parenting contributor to The Today Show (author of Unselfie); New York Times bestselling authors Dr. Susan Forward, Ashley Rhodes-Courter (Three Little Words) Missy Chase Lapine (The Sneaky Chef), Israel Meir Lau (former Chief Rabbi of Israel), classicist Philip Freeman (Julius Caesar, Alexander the Great), American Public Media host of Marketplace and Sound Money Chris Farrell (Purpose and a Paycheck, UnRetirement), religious scholar and award-winning documentarian, Simcha Jacobovici (co-author of The Lost Gospel), among many others.

-What Joelle would like to see more of right now: history and science (especially neuro-science) that tells a great story or is on the cutting edge, cookbooks with a strong voice or point of view, quirky and humorous lifestyle books, out of the box thinkers.
+What Joelle would like to see more of right now: history and science (especially neuro-science) that tells a great story or is cutting edge, nonfiction and fiction with a strong voice or point of view, quirky and humorous lifestyle books, out of the box thinkers.

 Prior to founding Joëlle Delbourgo Associates, Delbourgo was a senior editorial executive at HarperCollins and Random House for more than two decades.
 The authors she published included Ken Davis, Abraham Verghese, Lee Smith, Barbara Tuchman, Carl Sagan, Robert Massie, James P. McPherson, Jim Davis, Sophy Burnham, Delia Ephron and Margaret George.
 She began her career at Bantam Books, where she discovered and launched the Choose Your Own Adventure series for kids, which sold millions of copies worldwide.